 NSA, Homeland Security Department Recognize UMUC as Cybersecurity Leader

 Since April 2002, the U.S. Department of Homeland Security and the National Security Agency have consistently designated the University of Maryland University College as a leader in cybersecurity education.
-Late last month, the agencies renewed UMUC's status as a National Center of Academic Excellence in Information Assurance/Cyber Defense Education (CAE IA/CD) for the academic years of 2014 to 2021.
+Late last month, the agencies renewed UMUC's status as a National Center of Academic Excellence in Information Assurance and Cyber Defense Education (CAE IA/CD) for the academic years of 2014 to 2021.

 UMUC's cybersecurity faculty at the 18th Colloquium for Information Systems Security Education event (from left to right): Jeff Tjiputra, Valorie J. King, Shuangbao (Paul) Wang, Balakrishnan Dasarathy, Bruce deGrazia, Alan Carswell, Loyce Pailen, Rosemary Shumba and Emma M. Garrison-Alexander.